- July 3, 2018

 In March 2010, a second client alleged “limited partnership investment rep made was unsuitable.”
 The matter was subsequently settled.
 In 2003, a third customer filed a complaint alleging “breach of fiduciary duty and unsuitability.”
 The matter was settled for $79,380.

-If you or someone you know was a customer of Bradley Tennison or Geneos Wealth management and you experienced investment losses, please contact the Wolper Law Firm at 800.931.8452 or by email at email@example.com to discuss your specific situation and the legal options available.
-The Wolper Law Firm represents investors nationwide in securities litigation and arbitration.
+If you or someone you know was a customer of Bradley Tennison or Geneos Wealth management and you experienced investment losses, please contact the Wolper Law Firm, P.A. at 800.931.8452 or by email at email@example.com to discuss your specific situation and the legal options available.
+The Wolper Law Firm, P.A. represents investors nationwide in securities litigation and arbitration.